pulumi/docs/content/blog/getting-started-with-k8s-part6/index.md

 ## Summary

 Maintaining a Kubernetes cluster and modern applications can be varied and complex.
 However, infrastructure as code lets developers and operators use a common language to manage the cluster and resources.
-Pulumi has a rich toolset to help you accomplish Day 2 tasks, whether managing cluster components such as secrets, changing cluster components to scale applications, or log and monitor your cluster and resources.
+Pulumi has a rich toolset to help you accomplish Day 2 tasks, whether managing cluster components such as secrets, changing cluster components to scale applications, or logging and monitoring your cluster and resources.

 Each article in this series is intended to be independent of each other.
 However, we build upon concepts introduced in previous articles.
 If some concepts or terminology are unfamiliar, I encourage reading the earlier articles: